SoftUni-Internal/interactive-content/EN/01-Arrays/03-Foreach-Loop.md

 }
 ```

-We are not able to manipulate the elements of an array while iterating with a **for-each**.
+We are not able to manipulate the elements of an array while iterating with a **for-each** loop.

 [/slide]